butlergroup/env_encryption_tool/README.md

 4. Run "cargo build --release" - this outputs a binary in the target folder :sparkles:
 5. Run the binary in the same folder as your .env file - this outputs a .env.enc file :confetti_ball:
 6. Integrate the included decrypt_config.rs file and its crates into your Rust project :star:
-7. Set an OS-level environment variable named "DECRYPTION_KEY" ( :earth_americas: [for Linux](https://stackoverflow.com/questions/45502996/how-to-set-environment-variable-in-linux-permanently), :earth_africa: [for Windows](https://phoenixnap.com/kb/windows-set-environment-variable), :earth_asia: [for MacOS](https://stackoverflow.com/questions/65597552/how-exactly-to-set-up-and-use-environment-variables-on-a-mac))
+7. Set an OS-level environment variable named "DECRYPTION_KEY" ( :earth_americas: [for Linux](https://stackoverflow.com/questions/45502996/how-to-set-environment-variable-in-linux-permanently), :earth_africa: [for Windows](https://phoenixnap.com/kb/windows-set-environment-variable), :earth_asia: [for MacOS](https://stackoverflow.com/questions/65597552/how-exactly-to-set-up-and-use-environment-variables-on-a-mac)) to the same value you placed in main.rs.
 8. Copy the .env.enc file to the same folder your Rust binary runs in and voila!
 You have encrypted environment variables provided to your application at runtime. :tada:

 ## Contributing